Pemari-Technology/clarity-gel-xsd/README.md

 ## To use with Microsoft Visual Code
 * install extension XML Language Support by Red Hat
 * add the file [path]xsd/catalog.xml to the XML Catalog via settings in VS Code to either User or Workspace.
-Hint: search for XML in settings.
+Hint: search for XML catalogs in settings.

 ## To do
 * first release and not all of the definitions have been checked to ensure that they correctly either allow or disallow nested elements or text.